 Instead, taking the time to organize a sensible file structure for your streamlined workspace can benefit your organization in the transition and beyond.
 With SharePoint, for example, you can even tag files with specialized keywords that can make them easier to lookup down the line.
 In other words, tidying up your files BEFORE the migration will make them far easier to find and access when you have increased your team’s productivity tools.

 Once the prep work is completed, you’ll be ready for the cloud migration.
 Selecting the perfect day to move the data is important – be sure to choose a day that will give you some wiggle room in case things don’t go as planned.
 Planning around the inevitable period of downtime is important, so that your business doesn’t experience any nasty or unexpected repercussions.

-Don’t forget to give over your mail exchanger (MX) records to Office 365.
+Don’t forget to give over your mail exchanger (MX) records to Microsoft 365.
 Without them, your mail will experience constant bounce backs and ultimately prove useless.

 6. Partnering with a Pro

 Steps 1-5 provide only a brief snippet of what actually happens.
 The entire process must be carefully coordinated by a team focused on its success.
 Without proper preparation and execution, the 365 cloud migration can go awry and cause delays, frustration, and downtime.